pablohenrique/rednit/README.md

 # Rednit

 This is an **Android** application written in Java.
-The backend is not in this repo so, for that, checkout rednit-backend.
+The backend is not in this repo so, for that, checkout [rednit-back](https://github.com/pablohpsilva/rednit-back).

 ## What it does?